 Driving

-Driving in Ireland can be anxiety-provoking if travelers are used to right lane driving, in the words of Beyonce, in Ireland you stay…
+Driving in Ireland can be anxiety-provoking if travelers are used to right-lane driving.
+In the words of Beyonce, in Ireland, you stay…

 Rental Cars

-When renting a car, I would recommend selecting a vehicle with an automatic transmission.
+When renting a car, I recommend selecting a vehicle with an automatic transmission.
 Vehicles with automatic transmission are not standard in all Ireland rental cars.
 Left-handed shifting is just one more thing to adjust to if you’ve never driven a vehicle from the right side of the car.
 Plan ahead and specify an automatic transmission when making reservations.

-Insurance and a collision damage waiver (CDW) are required for travelers in Ireland as rental car damage are prominent.
-To demonstrate the prominence of rental car damage, when we returned our rental car, the attendant was shocked that we had no damage after having driven 800 miles.
+Insurance and a collision damage waiver (CDW) are required for travelers in Ireland, as rental car damage is prominent.
+To demonstrate the prominence of rental car damage, when we returned our rental car, the attendant was shocked that we had no damage after having driven 800 miles.Â

 Be aware that many credit card companies will not provide a CDW when traveling in Ireland.
 If travelers opt for standard insurance versus extended coverage, the rental car company will often put a $2,000-3,000 hold on the traveler’s credit card.